esentio/Yamo/README.md

 We just queried data using three 1:1 relationships (`Label`), one 1:N relationship (`Article` - `ArticlePart`) and one M:N relationship (`Article` - `ArticleCategory` - `Category`).
 How cool is that?

 You can nest 1:N and M:N relationships - Yamo will group records correctly based on their primary key values.
 This is important to know the consequences.
 For example if we drop `j.T2.Language == lang` condition in the example above and our database contains english and german translations, `Article` result set will be doubled, because half of them will have english `Label` set and half of them german.
 But every `Article` will contain the same `Categories` and `Parts`.
-If we dropped `j.T4.Language == lang` condition instead, `Article` and `Categories` will remain the same, but all `Parts` in every `Article` will contain twice as much records - half of them with english `Label` and half of them with german.
+If we dropped `j.T4.Language == lang` condition instead, `Article` and `Categories` will remain the same, but all `Parts` in every `Article` will contain twice as many records - half of them with english `Label` and half of them with german.

 Note that if the resultset contains multiple copies of the same entity (same = same primary key value), Yamo always creates new object instance for each processed row.
 If in our example two `Article`s  belong to the same `Category`, both will contain the same `Category` in their `Categories` property.
 But it won't be the same object instance.